Instant Pot Whole Chicken

 Leftover ideas

-This leftover chicken is too good to waste, so save your leftovers and add them to my avocado chicken salad, rotisserie chicken salad, Mexican soup, or air fryer quesadillas
+This leftover chicken is too good to waste, so save it and add it to my avocado chicken salad, rotisserie chicken salad, Mexican soup, or air fryer quesadillas

 instant pot chicken.